jackiepurdue/paper-2019-amr-uba/manuscript.md

 ## Methods

+### Data

+To sample diverse sources for AMR, various sequence databases were sampled for phylogenetic analyses.
+These sources include CARD canonical and prevalence sequences for the AMR genes under study, and associated homologs from NCBI non-redundant data and metagenomic data.
+The 32 canonical MCR sequence variants (table {@tbl:mcr-variants}), 14 canonical NDM sequence variants (table {@tbl:ndm-variants}), 6 canonical OXA-48-like sequence variants(table {@tbl:oxa-variants}), and 18 canonical KPC sequence variants (table {@tbl:kpc-variants}) as labeled in the CARD database, were obtained as a reference.
+The AMR prevalence data was queried from CARD Prevalence 3.0.5.
+The NCBI non-redundant data was queried from all non-redundant GenBank, PDB, SwissProt, PDB, PIR, and PRF on May 17, 2019.
-A data-set of 7903 draft quality MAGs which were recovered from the Sequence Read Archive by Parks \@wrBRBdFb were used for this analysis.
-These genomes were chosen specifically because they were likely to be from lineages which were under-sampled.
-Environmental and non-human gastrointestinal samples were the main focus of these samples.
+The metagenomic data came from a data-set of 7903 draft quality MAGs which were recovered from the Sequence Read Archive by Parks @wrBRBdFb.
+These genomes were chosen specifically because they were likely to be from lineages which were under-sampled, environmental and non-human gastrointestinal samples being the main focus.

-RGI version 5.0 with CARD database version 3.02  @1ByMfX8Y1 was run on the contigs of the 7903 MAGS with the inclusion of loose, perfect, and strict hits.

-CARD prevalence data version 3.0.4 ("based on sequence data acquired from NCBI on 28-Feb-2019, analyzed using RGI 4.2.2 (DIAMOND homolog detection) and CARD 3.0.1") was used to query the UBA data.
-[TODO: Other versions of software]

-32 canonical MCR sequence variants, 14 canonical NDM sequence variants, 6 canonical OXA-48-like sequence variants, and 18 canonical KPC sequence variants (see Table S1) as indicated by CARD for the , were obtained from the CARD database.

 In the case of OXA beta-lactamase, only OXA-48-like genes were used for analysis.
 The OXA family is characterized by phenotype rather than genotype, and results in a low amount of sequence homology within the family.
 The phenotype of OXA-48 results from carbapenem hydrolyzing activity @UV1QqTS8.
 This subfamily of OXA contains homologous sequences suitable for this study.
-Incorperating other subfamilies of OXA proved to be too cumbersome.
+Incorporating other subfamilies of OXA proved to be too cumbersome.

-Additional putative AMR gene family sequences were accumulated by querying the CARD prevalence data.
-The prevalence data was translated to a BLAST database.
+### Querying the data

-The CARD canonical sequences from each family were used to perform a multiple query BLASTP against the prevalence blast database with a e-value threshold and query coverages shown in Table {@tbl:exp-params}
+The CARD canonical sequences from each family were used to perform a multiple query BLASTP (version 2.5.0 @s9ycaHcq) against the prevalence BLAST database with a e-value threshold and query coverages shown in Table {@tbl:exp-params}.

-Many of the sequences are nearly identical, thus they were further processed by clustering with CD-HIT at a minimum sequence identities indicated also in Table {@tbl:exp-params}
+Many of the sequences are nearly identical, thus they were further processed by clustering with CD-HIT version 4.8.1 at a minimum sequence identities as per table {@tbl:exp-params}

-The CARD canonical sequences were also used to perform a multiple query BLASTP against the NCBI non-redundant database with a e-value threshold, and query coverage indicated in Table  {@tbl:exp-params}
+The reference CARD canonical sequences were also used to perform a multiple query BLASTP against the NCBI non-redundant database with a e-value threshold, and query coverage, also indicated in Table  {@tbl:exp-params}
 For simplicity in identifying the taxonomic history of the non-redundant hits, MULTISPECIES sequences were removed from the analyses.
-[TODO: In discussing taxonomy this may be a problem, for example, Acinetobacter is not showing up in the phylogeny and may be relevant ]
 There are many highly sampled taxa and genes in the non-redundant database.
-To balance the distribution, and reduce the size of the non-redundant sequence set, CD-HIT was used to cluster the data as per table {@tbl:exp-params}.
+To balance the distribution, and reduce the size of the non-redundant sequence set, CD-HIT version 4.8.1 was also used to cluster the data as per table {@tbl:exp-params}.

+For the metagenomic data, RGI version 5.0 with CARD database version 3.02  @1ByMfX8Y1 was run on the contigs of the 7903 MAGS with the inclusion of loose, perfect, and strict hits.
 Sequences possibly containing AMR gene prediction data for each gene family was produced by filtering RGI output based on the its association with the search strings for each determinant in Table {@tbl:exp-params}
 The filtered data were translated to a blast database.
 The CARD canonical sequences were used to perform a multiple query BLASTP against this UBA blast database with a e-value threshold and  query coverage in Table {@tbl:exp-params}.

+For all sequence variants obtained from each data source, redundant results for the prevalence, NCBI, and UBA queries were filtered from these BLASTP results by retrieving only the longest sequence for each uniquely labeled result.

 <table>
 <td>